 To better understand what each of these dimensions mean, you can read this page on goal setting or this study which first proposed this model.
 Although past research agreed that mastery goals are negatively correlated with procrastination (that is, those who make mastery goals are less likely to procrastinate), while avoidance goals are positively correlated with procrastination (that is, those who make avoidance goals are more likely to procrastinate), there has been no consensus on which dimension is more important – mastery/performance or avoidance/approach.

-As can be seen in the table below, the avoidance/approach dimension is more importance for predicting procrastination than the mastery/performance dimension.
+As can be seen in the table below, the avoidance/approach dimension is more important for predicting procrastination than the mastery/performance dimension.
 Specifically, those with a mastery-approach orientation were the least likely to procrastinate, while those with a mastery-avoidance orientation were the most likely to procrastinate.

 Performance and Learning Goals for Emotion Regulation

-In an attempt to feel better after experiencing negative emotion, different people use different strategies.
+In an attempt to feel better after experiencing negative emotions, different people use different strategies.
 Some talk about their problems with others, other try to distract themselves from thinking those negative thoughts, others try to find something positive from the experience.

-For example, since I was 13 I’ve experience a wide variety of health problems.
+For example, since I was 13 I've experienced a wide variety of health problems.
 At first, I thought about the problem negatively.
-However, I gradually started looking for the ‘silver-lining’.
+However, I gradually started looking for the ‘silver lining'.
 Because of those health problems, I developed a number of positive health habits, like regular exercise, I developed a degree of persistence and self-confidence I doubt I would have without having had such a large problem to tackle, and I learned how to think critically, having had to deal with dozens of doctors providing false information.
 Now when I think back to those years of physical pain, I see an experience to be proud of, rather than one to complain and feel bad about.

 Thought suppression and rumination are as ineffective as cognitive reappraisal is effective.
 Rumination involves thinking through, over and over, what went wrong and why.
 Although one would think that ‘processing' the emotion would cause it to subside, usually the opposite happens, causing the negative emotion to persist.
 This is because what we focus on grows stronger.
 Expressing anger, for example, simply makes one angrier.
 However, that doesn't make suppression effective.